ramiejleh/Advanced-Lane-Finding/writeup_template.md

 #### 2. Using color transforms and gradients to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding function `hls_sobel_combination()` is defined at lines 1 through 33 in the 4th code cell).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding function `color_thresholding()` is defined at lines 1 through 33 in the 4th code cell).
 Here's an example of my output for this step.

 ![Combined Binary Thresholded Image][image4]

-I converted the image to HLS then used a thresholded S channel, Which provides the clearer lanes across different conditions, and combined it with a thresholded Sobel X gradient to obtain a combined thresholded binary image with clear enough lanes to detect later in the project.
+I converted the image to LAB and LUV then used a thresholded B channel and L channel, Which provides the clearer lanes across different conditions, to obtain a combined thresholded binary image with clear enough lanes to detect later in the project.

 #### 3. Performeing a perspective transform.